polifonia-project/sonar2021_demo/sonar_mapping_delfina/README.md

 - **polifonia_KG.ttl **--> the current output of applying the mapping rules to the raw data with PyRML.

 Quite some progress has been made.
 However, there are still work to do, including:
+- separating IRIs with two agents into two IRIs for two different agents
 - connecting the mp:Recording instances to the mp:Session instances
 - fixing some of the syntax in some of the IRIs (e.g., IRIs of the range of mp:hasRecordingPerformer)
 - making sure the IRIs are the kind we want